Ken Paxton: State securities fraud felony indictment

 Paxton unsuccessfully sought to quash the indictments.
-This challenge was rejected by the trial judge, the Fifth Court of Appeals, and the Court of Criminal Appeals, Texas' criminal court of last resort.
+This challenge was rejected by the trial judge, the Fifth Court of Appeals, and the Court of Criminal Appeals, Texas's criminal court of last resort.

-Paxton's trial has been delayed multiple times over side issues, such as the venue where the trial will take place and the amount of the special prosecutors' fees.
+Paxton's trial has been delayed multiple times over side issues, such as the venue where the trial would take place and the amount of the special prosecutors' fees.
 In March 2017, District Judge George Gallagher, a Republican from Fort Worth, granted the prosecution's motion for a change of venue, moving the trial to Houston in Harris County.
-Gallagher also denied Paxton's motion to dismiss one of the charges against him because of issues which arose about the grand jury.
-In May 2017, the Fifth Court of Appeals of Texas agreed with Paxton that the transfer of Paxton's trial to Houston required assignment of the case to a new judge to replace Judge Gallagher and all orders issued by Judge Gallagher after the change of venue were voided.
-The current judge in the case is Robert Johnson of the 177th District Court in Harris County.
-Johnson was chosen at random to preside.
+Gallagher also denied Paxton's motion to dismiss one of the charges against him because of issues that arose about the grand jury.
+In May 2017, the Fifth Court of Appeals of Texas agreed with Paxton that the transfer of Paxton's trial to Houston required assignment of the case to a new judge to replace Judge Gallagher, and all orders issued by Judge Gallagher after the change of venue were voided.

-In November 2018, the Texas Court of Criminal Appeals invalidated the trial court's order approving of payments of attorneys' fees to the special prosecutors in the case, and directed the lower court to issue payments "in accordance with an approved fee schedule," siding with county commissioners in Paxton's home county of Collin County, who had rejected the prosecutors's invoice.
+In November 2018, the Texas Court of Criminal Appeals invalidated the trial court's order approving of payments of attorneys' fees to the special prosecutors in the case and directed the lower court to issue payments "in accordance with an approved fee schedule", siding with county commissioners in Paxton's home county of Collin County, who had rejected the prosecutors' invoice.
 The special prosecutors in the case have suggested that if they are not paid, they could withdraw from prosecution of Paxton.
 After the Texas Court of Criminal Appeals declined to reconsider the motion, one of three prosecutors pursuing criminal charges against Paxton asked to step down from the case.